Marco Benassi: International career

 Benassi played all 3 games in the 2013 UEFA European Under-19 Football Championship qualification.
 He made his debut with the Italy under-21 squad on 14 August 2013, under Luigi Di Biagio, in the friendly match Slovakia-Italy (1–4).
-From 10–12 March 2014, he was called up by the head coach of the senior national team, Cesare Prandelli, as part of an evaluate of young players ahead of the 2014 World Cup.
+From 10 to 12 March 2014, he was called up by the head coach of the senior national team, Cesare Prandelli, as part of an evaluate of young players ahead of the 2014 World Cup.

 He took part in the 2015 UEFA European Under-21 Championship in the Czech Republic where he scored a brace in the last game of the group stage against England.
 Benassi began the subsequent biennial cycle as captain of the under-21 squad.

 In May 2016 he was called up to the senior national team by coach Antonio Conte in preparation for the UEFA Euro 2016.
 He was subsequently included in the list of 30 provisional players for the tournament.
 On 31 May, he was named one of three reserves for the senior side for Euro 2016.
 On 7 October, he was called up again, this time by Gian Piero Ventura, as a replacement for the injured Riccardo Montolivo for the 2018 FIFA World Cup qualifier against Macedonia.

 In June 2017, he was included in the Italy under-21 squad for the 2017 UEFA European Under-21 Championship by manager Di Biagio.
 Italy were eliminated by Spain in the semi-finals on 27 June, following a 3–1 defeat.

 Style of play

-A talented, hard-working, well-rounded and versatile box-to-box midfielder, Benassi is capable of playing both as a defensive midfielder or as a more offensive minded central midfielder; he has also been used as a winger.
-In addition, he is both a skilled tackler and physically strong with good vision and technique, as well as an ability to time and make late attacking runs from behind into the box.
-He also possesses a good ability to strike from distance.
+A midfielder, Benassi is capable of playing both as a defensive midfielder or as a more offensive minded central midfielder; he has also been used as a winger.
+In addition, he is a tackler and has the ability to make late attacking runs from behind into the box.